xiaoyang-sde/knowledge-base/docs/javascript-tutorial/03-additional-articles/06-web-components.md

 ### Custom elements upgrade

-If the browser encounters any customzied elements before `customElements.define`, that’s not an error.
+If the browser encounters any customized elements before `customElements.define`, that’s not an error.

 When `customElement.define` is called, they are upgraded.